Personal Financial Statement vs. Balance Sheet

 Omitting uncertain-to-value assets.
 The opposite of overvaluation: when an asset feels hard to value, people leave it off entirely rather than use a conservative estimate.
 A retiree who left her rare book collection off her personal financial statement for years discovered, when she finally got an appraisal, that the collection was worth $100,000 — enough to materially change her retirement projections.
 If the asset has a secondary market, use a conservative number and revisit it; don't omit it.

 Treating the document as done once built.
-Experian's 2023 Financial Health Report found that 63% of Americans say they feel financially stressed.[6]
+Experian's 2023 research found that roughly 65% of U.S. adults experience anxiety or negative thoughts when dealing with money.[6]
 A material share of that stress is uncertainty — not knowing the actual number, not knowing whether things are getting better or worse.
 A personal financial statement built once and never updated provides the answer for a brief window, then decays back into uncertainty.
 The document's value is in its currency, not in its existence.

 Olomon in context